 As represented by Eubanks with the “digital poorhouse”, these unequal systems build upon long-lasting infrastructures and discourses that serve to “target, track, and punish” the already marginalised.
 The reproduction of class inequalities is embedded in the infrastructure.
 Similarly, Joy Buolamwini has shown that facial recognition systems systematically fail to recognise darker-skinned faces, a consequence of training datasets that underrepresent Black individuals.
 As Buolamwini, Safiya Noble, and Ruha Benjamin argue, algorithmic systems reproduce the racist and sexist biases embedded in the societies that design them.

 If individuals are not legible to these infrastructures, they effectively do not exist for the system.
 And when they are misclassified, opportunities for contestation are limited or absent.
-A recent scandal regarding the Dutch childcare benefits illustrates this encoded bias.
+The 2020 scandal in the Dutch childcare benefits illustrates this encoded bias.
 An algorithmic system was implemented to identify fraudulent benefit claims through risk profiling, as an objective tool for protecting public resources.
 In fact, tens of thousands of parents, predominantly from low-income households, were falsely accused of fraud.
-Nationality was explicitly included as a risk factor.
+Foreign nationality was explicitly included as a risk factor.
 Trained on historical datasets already shaped by institutional bias, the system reproduced historical class inequalities linked with colonial oppression, transforming them into algorithmic inevitability.

 This raises a central question for this paper: How do you Regulatory Data Infrastructures produce Infrastructural Inequalities?
 This question grounds our project.
 We hypothesise that as RDIs increasingly mediate access to public services and rights, they tend to materialise and reinforce pre-existing inequalities.

-Infrastructural inequalities: a developing field
+Infrastructural inequalities: definition and concerns

-Scholarship on infrastructural inequalities was initially developed through studies of networked systems such as water provision, transportation, electricity distribution, and waste disposal.
-The special issue Infrastructural Inequalities, produced through a collaboration between the Housing for Health Incubator and the critical art collective Snack Syndicate, documents how such infrastructures reproduce structural injustice.
-It analyses settler-colonial regimes of governance, technologies of calculation and redistribution, and the political economy of public and private ownership, revealing deep inequalities in the distribution of resources, amenities, and opportunities.

-These accounts speak to broader patterns of disadvantage.
-Large segments of the population experience inadequate access to employment, housing, education, nutrition, and healthcare.
-Structural inequalities capture these durable asymmetries along lines of class, race, gender, geography, or legal status.
-Infrastructural inequalities, however, direct attention to a distinct analytical layer: how disadvantage is organised and stabilised through infrastructures themselves.
-Inequality becomes embedded in pipes, cable systems, interfaces, databases, legal mandates, and institutional arrangements.
-In this sense, infrastructural inequalities are not reducible to structural inequalities alone.
+Algorithmic racism captures discriminatory outcomes generated by automated systems that disadvantage racialised groups, often because of biased datasets or entrenched social hierarchies.
+Technological redlining highlights how data-driven systems reproduce oppression, drawing on the historical practice in which banks used neighborhood demographics—particularly race and ethnicity—rather than individual creditworthiness to deny loans.
+Data poverty refers to systematic absences in datasets that render individuals or communities invisible to algorithmic systems, and thus unable to make rights claims.
+We argue that, however important, these concepts remain narrowly set on specific, sectorial dynamics of data-mediated classification and decision-making, failing to capture the systemic embedding of these dynamics in contemporary governance arrangements.

-We define infrastructural inequalities as forms of discrimination, exclusion, and oppression that depend on infrastructural arrangements.
-From a Critical Data Studies perspective, the concept foregrounds the structural character of inequality produced through data infrastructures, extends narrower frameworks such as algorithmic racism, and enables analysis across multiple layers, including data production, storage, and algorithmic processing.
+We therefore advance the concept of infrastructural inequalities.
+We define infrastructural inequalities as forms of discrimination, exclusion, and oppression that originate from and depend on infrastructural arrangements.
+From a Critical Data Studies perspective, the concept does three things.
+First, it foregrounds the structural character of inequalities produced through data infrastructures, showing how disadvantage is captured, organized, stabilized, but also potentially produced through the arrangement and joint action of technical and institutional systems, rather that technical systems alone.
+Second, it extends narrower frameworks such as algorithmic racism by directing attention to (a) the recurrent and recursive aftereffects of regulatory data infrastructures beyond individual systems or moments of decision-making, and (b) the fact that such effects can extend across the population, even as they are unevenly distributed and experienced.
+Third, it enables analysis across multiple layers—including, but limited to, algorithmic processing—such as data production, storage, system design, and legal or policy mandates, rather than focusing on algorithmic mediation alone.